-If you qualify for the 15-year rule, your limit on elective deferrals for 2000 and 2001 can be as high as \$13,500.
+If you qualify for the 15-year rule, your elective deferrals under this limit can be as high as \$13,500 for 2001 and \$14,000 for 2002.

 Excess elective deferrals.
 If the amount contributed is more than the allowable limit, you must include the excess in your gross income for the year contributed.
-This is explained in chapter 9.
+This is explained in chapter 11.